 • Proposals that are not selected as Border-Crossing sessions will be considered in the Inter-area category.

-To encourage the presentation of new scholarship in social science disciplines under-represented at AAS conferences (e.g., Political Science, Sociology, Economics, Psychology, Law, Public Health, and Social Work), the Board of Directors has created an initiative "Directions in the Social Sciences."
+To encourage the presentation of new scholarship in social science disciplines under-represented at AAS conferences (e.g., Political Science, Sociology, Economics, Psychology, Law, Public Health, and Social Work), the Board of Directors created the initiative "Directions in the Social Sciences."
 Under this initiative, a select number of panels in the social sciences will be highlighted in the conference program and scheduled at different times.
 The Board welcomes wide and innovative submissions in the social science initiative, particularly those including younger scholars and interdisciplinary approaches.

 This initiative is meant to expand social science representation at AAS annual conferences.
-If your panel falls within one or more of these categories, please CHECK THE RELEVANT BOX on the online Organized Panel or Roundtable application form (individual papers are not eligible).
+If your panel falls within one or more of these categories, please CHECK THE RELEVANT BOX on the Organized Panel or Roundtable application form (individual papers are not eligible).
 Checking the box will NOT affect the regular competitive review of your panel proposal—it will simply assist the Committee in selecting the highlighted panels and in keeping track of the number of proposals in the social sciences, which we hope will mount steadily.

 Additionally, the program committee very carefully and conscientiously schedules panels to avoid conflicts within disciplines and subject matters; however with over 300 panels on the program it is nearly impossible to avoid all potential conflicts.